Pushing an App

 For more information about routes and domains, see Routes and Domains.

-The following session illustrates how PAS assigns default values
+The following session illustrates how TAS for VMs assigns default values

 to app when given a